miniSat/Minisat/docs/usage.rst

 To do so click on Infrastructure -> Compute Resource

 * Fill all the details
-* Make sure there is no repeatation of name, remote system is reachable from your system and root password is correct.
+* Make sure there is no repetition of name, remote system is reachable from your system and root password is correct.
 * All the fields have validation.

 ++++++